-Lamar Odom’s Daughter, Destiny, Sizzles A Crop Top After Recently Joining Instagram
+Lamar Odom’s Daughter, Destiny, Sizzles In A Crop Top After Recently Joining Instagram

 Although Destiny only has a few pictures up on her social media page, she did have one that was sure to send the pulses of her fans racing.

 The stunner posted a picture where she wore skintight biker shorts and a black sports bra.
-The ensemble allows her to flaunt her washboard abs, and the outfit hugs all of her curves to their best advantage.
+The ensemble allowed her to flaunt her washboard abs, and the outfit hugged all of her curves to their best advantage.

 The picture earned a 745 likes and around 40 comments.